 Shall oversee all aspects of NRHH, including but not limited to NRHH hosted events, cabinet member activity, and NRHH Representative and Member engagement, by making sure the four values of NRHH are continuing to be upheld.

-Shall act as a representative for the Rams Chapter of NRHH at all IACURH and NACURH conferences, unless a Proxy is approved by Cabinet.
+Shall act as a representative for the Rams Chapter of NRHH at all IACURH and NACURH conferences unless a Proxy is approved by Cabinet.

 Shall compile an agenda for all NRHH General Body Meetings and Cabinet Meetings to be sent to Representatives and Members at least twenty-four (24) hours before said meeting.

-Shall facilitate all NRHH Meetings and Elections, unless the chair is handed to another Cabinet position.
+Shall facilitate all NRHH Meetings and Elections unless the chair is handed to another Cabinet position.

 Shall oversee joint cabinet meetings in conjunction with the RHA President.